hapijs/iron/README.md

 ### Is it done?

-No but it's close.
-Until this module reaches version 1.0.0 it is considered experimental and is likely to change.
-This also means your feedback and contribution are very welcome.
+Pretty much.
+The API is locked and any changes to the 1.x branch will be backward compatible.
 Feel free to open issues with questions and suggestions.

 ### How come the defaults must be manually passed and not automatically applied?